 Finally, organic limestone is structurally different from and more intricate than inorganic limestone.
 Organic limestone crystals are more uniformly sized, oriented, and packaged—characteristics now detectable with high magnification.10 Earth’s vast limestone layers are overwhelmingly inorganic.

-In summary, while much limestone precipitated during the flood, seawater still contains dissolved inorganic limestone.
-Corals and shelled creatures take in these dissolved chemicals and produce intricate organic limestone.
+In summary, while much limestone precipitated before and during the flood, seawater still contains dissolved inorganic limestone.
+Algae, corals, and shelled creatures take in these dissolved chemicals and produce intricate organic limestone.

 5. Thick Limestone Banks and Chalk.
 Scattered off the east coast of the United States are thick limestone deposits.
-Most dramatic is the Bahamas Bank, an area 250 by 800 miles, where “seismic evidence suggests that carbonate strata may extend down as far as 10 kilometers [6 miles].”11
+Most dramatic is the Bahamas Bank, an area 250 by 800 miles, where “seismic evidence suggests that carbonate strata may extend down as far as 10 kilometers [6 miles].”
+12

 If limestone formed organically in shallow seas (the prevailing view), why would the seafloor slowly subside almost 6 miles to allow these accumulations?
 Subsidence rates would have to be just right during the millions of years needed for organisms to grow and accumulate to such depths.
 Besides, the seafloor cannot subside unless the rock below it gets out of the way.
 That rock would have nowhere to go.

-Apparently, the flood waters escaping from under the northeastern edge of the Americas hydroplate dumped limestone there.12 Similarly, waters escaping from under the northwestern edge of the European-Asian-African hydroplate dumped limestone in the vicinity of the English Channel.
+Apparently, the flood waters escaping from under the northeastern edge of the Americas hydroplate dumped limestone at the Bahamas Bank.13 Similarly, waters escaping from under the northwestern edge of the European-Asian-African hydroplate dumped limestone in and around what is now the English Channel.
 Later, in warm surface waters, rich in dissolved limestone, vast algae blooms—perhaps daily—produced the soft, fine-grained type of limestone known as chalk.
+As long as nutrients and sunlight are plentiful (as was the case following the flood) algae blooms will expand exponentially.
+The algae die quickly and sink to the bottom of the sea.
 Most famous are the exposed layers in England’s White Cliffs of Dover and France’s Normandy coast.
-[See Figure 129 on page 225.]
+[See Figure 4 on page 268.]

-Some deep-sea sediments include the components of chalk: silicate and calcareous (limestone) structures secreted by tiny organisms such as foraminifera and coccoliths (a type of algae).
+Some deep-sea sediments include the components of chalk: silicate and calcareous (limestone) structures secreted by tiny organisms, such as foraminifera and coccoliths (a type of algae).
 Today, when they die, their hard body parts settle to the ocean floor too slowly to (1) bury and fossilize larger animals or (2) achieve the purity seen in famous chalk deposits.
 Because thick and very pure chalk deposits worldwide preserve many large fossils, including soft-body animals, deposition had to be rapid.
-Secondly, the microscopic organisms that make up chalk had to have abundant sources of dissolved limestone and silica—exactly what algae blooms require and the waters from the subterranean chambers provided.
-Powerful wave action, driven by the fluttering crust and mountain building events, could have easily scoured, transported, and dumped these low-density sediments into thick, fairly pure, fossil-bearing, chalk deposits.
+Secondly, the microscopic organisms that form chalk must have abundant sources of dissolved limestone and silica—exactly what algae blooms require and the warm waters from the subterranean chambers provided.
+Powerful wave action, driven by the fluttering crust (explained on page 197) and mountain building events, could have easily scoured, transported, and dumped these low-density sediments into thick, pure, fossil-bearing, chalk deposits.

 6. The Dolomite Problem.
 If a microscopic limestone crystal grows in a magnesium-rich solution, magnesium ions will, under certain conditions, occupy or replace exactly half the calcium ion locations in limestone, forming a common mineral called dolomite.

 Geologists frequently refer to “the dolomite problem.”
 Why is it a problem?
-Dolomite is not secreted by any known organism.
-If organisms deposited almost all limestone over hundreds of millions of years, how did dolomite form?
+Organisms rarely secrete dolomite, certainly not in the quantities needed to account for thick dolomite deposits.
+If organisms deposited almost all limestone over millions of years, how did dolomite form?

 Basalt contains large amounts of magnesium, so the supercritical water dissolved minerals containing magnesium.
 Therefore, the presence of dolomite near limestone and the even distribution of magnesium in what would otherwise be limestone is easily understood.